williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

-and that in order to benefit from a robot pet, one must "systematically delude themselves regarding the real nature of their relation with the animal," an act which he deems "morally deplorable".
+and that in order to benefit from a robot pet, one must "systematically delude themselves regarding the real nature of their relation with the animal," an act which he deems "morally deplorable."

-Sparrow goes on to argue that this gap in reality will be even more pronounced in the case of humanoid robots, as such robots will be even more likely to provoke feelings such as love and respect, which, when based on illusion, would once again be "morally deplorable".
+Sparrow goes on to argue that this gap in reality will be even more pronounced in the case of humanoid robots, as such robots will be even more likely to provoke feelings such as love and respect, which, when based on illusion, would once again be "morally deplorable."
 Says Sparrow, "It would be wrong to design android robots with the intention of generating such responses."